top of page

 • A technique called 3x2 breathing can be helpful, inhale counting to 3, exhale counting to 2, slowly and calmly

-Remember that the goal of meditation is not to clear your mind completely, but to simply become aware of your thoughts and let them pass without getting caught up in them.
+Remember, the goal of meditation is not to empty your mind completely, but to simply become aware of your thoughts and let them pass without becoming entangled in them.
 The key is to relax and let it flow.
 It is important to note that the benefits of meditation are cumulative, the more you practice the more benefits you will get, and it's also important to note that meditation practice may take time and patience to get used to it and get the best of it.

 Photo by Max on Unsplash